It’s a Saturday night in the back streets of a large North American city.

 Cars and movies have teamed up for many memorable films over the years.
-Most recent, Fast and The Furious brought the high-powered cars of today’s street racing scene to the big screen.
+Movies like the The Fast and The Furious have brought the high-powered cars of today’s street racing scene to the big screen.
 But, what many of today’s street racers will tell you is that it’s not all about taking risks.

 These sentiments are echoed in many chat rooms and on message boards that appear all over the Web, hosted and visited by both street and legal track racers.